 HIST 461.
 Origins and Consequences of the Pacific War.
 Investigates the origins of the Pacific War using both translated primary documents and secondary scholarly literature.
 Special attention is paid to the changing international environment and especially the role of the United States, alongside Japanese domestic social, economic, political, military, and intellectual developments.
 Recommended to upper-level students interested in understanding Japan, twentieth-century East Asian relations, international relations, war, ideology and conflict.
 Satisfies the world history requirement for the major.
-Diversity designation.
+Legacy diversity designation.

 HIST 463.
 Enlightenment Modernity and Its Discontents.
 Reviews the social, political, economic, and intellectual aspects of the European Enlightenment, explores the process of diffusion of these influences, and then considers the various responses to this phenomena beginning in Europe but extending to various parts of the world.
 Responses covered may include Muslim, Jewish, Christian, conservative, Marxist, Confucian, postcolonial, and postmodern.
-Diversity designation.
+Legacy diversity designation.

 HIST 483.
 History of Christianity in North America.
 An overview of events, ideas, people, and groups that have helped to shape Christianity in North America from the colonial era to the present (with primary emphasis on Christianity in the U.S.).
 Meets the history of Christianity requirement for the major.

 HIST 489x.
 Colloquium in the History of American Christianity.
 See BITH 682.
 (2 or 4)